Coneheads (film): Cast

-In addition to Jane Curtin appearing as a regular cast member, Jan Hooks, Phil Hartman, Julia Sweeney, Kevin Nealon, and Laraine Newman all appeared as guest stars on 3rd Rock from the Sun, which was created by Coneheads co-writers Bonnie & Terry Turner and featured a similar premise of aliens making efforts to assimilate into American society.
-Additionally, co-writer Terry Turner cameos in the film as the sketch artist that Sneedling describes Beldar to.
+In addition to Jane Curtin appearing as a regular cast member, Jan Hooks, Phil Hartman, Julia Sweeney, Kevin Nealon, and Laraine Newman all appeared as guest stars on 3rd Rock from the Sun, which was created by Coneheads co-writers Bonnie and Terry Turner and featured a similar premise of aliens making efforts to assimilate into American society.
+Additionally, co-writer Terry Turner cameos in the film as the sketch artist that Seedling describes Beldar to.

+Michelle Burke, Parker Posey, and Joey Lauren Adams would all appear in Dazed and Confused, which was released 2 months after Coneheads.

 Production

 Tom Davis, who created the characters on Saturday Night Live, wrote the first version of the screenplay.
 He was unhappy with choices made by the producers, including setting the Remulak scenes in a gladiators' arena, rather than the suburban environment that he envisioned.